OpenKH/OpenKh/docs/mom/characters.md

 # [Kingdom Hearts Melody of Memory](index.md) Characters

-Most of the game logic is able to be manipulated using a SQLite database located in: `StreamingAssets\SQLite\Table.db`
+Most of the character and party data can be manipulated using a SQLite database located in: `StreamingAssets\SQLite\Table.db`

 ## Documented IDs